polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/runtime/macros.md

 **When to Use**

 To construct an `Event` struct type for a runtime.
-This is usually called automatically by the construct_runtime macro.
-But developers may call this macro directly to construct `Event` enum specifying pallet events they are interested to listen for.
+Typically called automatically by the construct_runtime macro.
+However, developers may call this macro directly to construct `Event` enum specifying pallet events they are wanting to implement.

 **What It Does**

-This macro creates an event enum type, implement various helper traits on `Event` type, including `core::clone::Clone`, `core::marker::StructuralPartialEq`, `core::fmt::Debug`, data encoding/decoding traits etc. Finally, the macro implements for the runtime to includes the specifying pallet events.
+This macro creates an event enum type, implement various helper traits on `Event` type, including `core::clone::Clone`, `core::marker::StructuralPartialEq`, `core::fmt::Debug`, data encoding/decoding traits etc. Finally, the macro implements for the runtime to include the specifying pallet events.

 **Doc. and Example**
   - [API Documentation](https://substrate.dev/rustdocs/v2.0.0-rc3/frame_support/macro.impl_outer_event.html)